bhautikbharadava/bhautikbharadava/README.md

 ## 🧠 About Me

 I'm a **product-driven frontend engineer** with deep expertise in **React, modern JavaScript, and scalable frontend architectures**.
-I enjoy solving complex UI problems, improving performance, and designing systems that scale.

-Currently freelancing with a **London-based company**, working across frontend architecture, performance optimization, and CI/CD workflows.
+I focus on:
+- Building **maintainable UI systems**
+- Improving **performance & load times**
+- Designing frontend architecture that scales with teams and users

+🔒 **Most of my recent work lives in private repositories** (enterprise & client projects).

 ---